nus-cs2103-AY2223S2/tp/docs/team/anthonynmh.md

 Project: EZ-Schedule

 EZ-Schedule is an application that allows for a high-level overview and managing of events, optimized for use via a Command Line Interface (CLI).
+The app stores events chronologically in a list format, while having a calendar for easy overview of events on a month-by-month basis.

 ## Summary of contributions